 The Walk to the park entrance.

-Thanks to the pent-up cabin fever due to the Pandemic-which-shall-not-be-named, there were more than a thousand cars and hence, visitors had to park a mile away from the park entrance and ramble from there.
+Thanks to the pent-up cabin fever due to the pandemic-which-shall-not-be-named, the park entry point was swarmed by scads of cars and hence, we had to park a mile away from the park entrance and amble from there.

 The park is riddled with several awe-inspiring natural limestone rock formations.